Move Semantis: Two Nice Properties

 }

-I'm not interested in the fact that the program calculates the sum of the numbers from 0 ..
+I’m not interested in the program that calculates the sum of the numbers from 0 ..
 10000 in four threads.

 I'm interested in a completely different property of std:::packaged_task. std::packaged_task is not copyable.
 The reason is simple.
 The copy constructor and copy assignment operator are set to delete.
 You can read the details here: cppreference.com.

 How is it possible to use std::package_task as an element in a container of the STL?
 Containers of the STL want to own their elements.
-Therefore, I move via std::move the std::package_task objects (line 41 - 44) into the container std::deque.
-Consequently, I have to use the move semantic in line 52 and 54 because I can not copy the std::package_task.
+Therefore, I move via std::move the std::package_task objects (lines 41 – 44) into the container std::deque.
+Consequently, I must use the move semantic in lines 52 and 54 because I can not copy the std::package_task.

 But that is not the end of the story.
-If an algorithm of the STL uses under the hood no copy semantic, you can apply it to containers with non-copyable elements.
-If the algorithm uses internally copy semantics, you will get a compiler error.
+If an algorithm of the STL uses, under the hood, no copy semantics, you can apply it to containers with non-copyable elements.
+You will get a compiler error if the algorithm uses internal copy semantics.

 The algorithm on only moveable elements